joelmccracken/reddup/README.md

 [![asciicast](https://asciinema.org/a/355687.svg)](https://asciinema.org/a/355687)

 This should be considered alpha quality.
+It works for me with few bugs, but it still has very few users, so you may encounter problems.
 If you have any questions, feel free to use issues or send an email.

 ## Overview